-- 1. Compensate our executives fairly; - Motivate our executives to honestly and ethically grow our Company's profits, cash generation, revenues, and market capitalization over time, not just in the short term; and - 3.
+- 1. Compensate our executives fairly; - 2.
+Motivate our executives to honestly and ethically grow our Company's profits, cash generation, revenues, and market capitalization over time, not just in the short term; and - 3.
 Retain our executives and have the ability to attract new ones as needed.

-Our executive compensation program's success is evidenced by the Company's strong growth and financial performance for over 30 years commencing in 1990 when the current management team took over the Company's operations.
-Our sales from continuing operations have grown from just over \$26 million in fiscal 1990 to approximately \$1.8 billion in fiscal 2020, representing a compound annual growth rate of approximately 15%.
-During the same period, we improved our net income from just below \$2 million to approximately \$314 million, representing a compound annual growth rate of approximately 18%.
-We also note that, during this time, our shareholders have benefited significantly, with a \$100,000 investment in HEICO at the time current management took over operation of the business becoming worth approximately \$44.9 million as of October 31, 2020, representing a compound annual growth rate of approximately 23%.
+Our executive compensation program's success is evidenced by the Company's strong growth and financial performance for over 31 years, commencing in 1990 when the current management team took over the Company's operations.
+Our sales from continuing operations have grown from just over \$26 million in fiscal 1990 to approximately \$1.9 billion in fiscal 2021, representing a compound annual growth rate of approximately 15%.
+During the same period, we improved our net income from just below \$2 million to approximately \$304 million, representing a compound annual growth rate of approximately 18%.
+We also note that, during this time, our shareholders have benefited significantly, with a \$100,000 investment in HEICO at the time current management took over operation of the business becoming worth approximately \$60.0 million as of October 31, 2021, which is an approximately 23% compound annual growth rate.